OlavoMDSilva/Play-View/README.md

 **Play View** is a REST API platform designed to help users discover, review, and explore video games.
 The API provides endpoints for managing game data, including searching, filtering, and reviewing games.

-This project is a **work in progress** and is built using Spring Boot for the backend, with HATEOAS to provide hypermedia-driven API responses.
+This project is a **work in progress** and is built using Spring Boot for the backend.
 The project aims to deliver a complete backend solution for a game review platform

 ### 💻 Features

 - **Game Management**: API endpoints to create, update, read, and delete games.
 - **Game Reviews**: Users can leave and view reviews for games through the API.
 - **Filtering**: Advanced search and filtering options for games based on various attributes like genre, company, and publisher.
-- **HATEOAS**: Hypermedia links provided in API responses to guide users through available actions.
 - **Swagger Documentation**: Integrated Swagger UI (coming soon) for API documentation.

 ## 🛠️ Technologies Used

-- **Backend:** Spring Boot (REST API, HATEOAS)
+- **Backend:** Spring Boot (REST API)
 - **Database:** MySQL
 - **Version Control:** Git
 - **Testing:** JUnit, Spring Test